-Dr. Jaime Derringer is an Assistant Professor of Psychology at the University of Illinois at Urbana-Champaign.
+Dr. Jaime Derringer is an Assistant Professor of Psychology at the University of Illinois at Urbana-Champaign and a Faculty Affiliate of the Illinois Informatics Institute in Bioinformatics.
 She received her Ph.D. in Psychology (Personality, Individual Differences, and Behavior Genetics) from the University of Minnesota, and completed a post-doctoral fellowship at the Institute for Behavior Genetics at University of Colorado - Boulder.

 Dr. Derringer is interested in how genetic and environmental influences explain individual differences in human behavior.
 Her research focuses on (1) applying psychometric methods to refine genetic associations with broadly-defined phenotypes, (2) estimating how certain environments (such as stress) enhance or dampen genetic influences, and (3) identifying "genetic risk" scores that may predict individual outcomes.